Discover Amsterdam

 Image from Alex Cheuk

-This epic food stall on the corner of Westerpark dishes out traditional wallet-friendly snacks that have been eaten on the streets of Beijing for centuries.
-The menu at Dumplings encompasses Chinese crepes made with mung beans, noodles, egg and spring onions, doused in soy sauce with optional roasted pork or duck.
-On top of that they serve a great variety of pork and vegetable dumplings, bao buns, spring rolls and noodle plates that will fill your tum for as little as €6.50.
-Can't get enough?
-Here's our round-up of the best dim-sum spots in town.
+This epic food stall on the corner of Westerpark dishes out traditional wallet-friendly snacks eaten on Beijing's streets for centuries.
+The menu encompasses Chinese crepes made with mung beans, noodles, egg and spring onions, doused in soy sauce with optional roasted pork or duck.
+On top of that, they serve a great variety of dumplings, baos, spring rolls and noodle plates that will fill your tum for as little as €6.50.

 Dumplings | Nassauplein 60, Westerpark